sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 Dispense Wrath move.
 Because of the narrative set-up, it makes sense that it should be easier for the character to enter an enraged state.

- - You can hint to the player that this is sufficient narrative set-up to Do a Flashback
+ - You can hint to the player they already have sufficient narrative set-up to Do a Flashback
- - You can use a point from the *Good Bank* to create the advantage - this gives highest level advantage, and you've only got a few points in the *Good Bank*, so make sure it's worth it.
+ - You can use a point from the *Good Bank* to create the advantage - this gives flip-3-take-best advantage, and you've only got a few points in the *Good Bank*, so make sure it's worth it.
  - You can describe how this narrative situation reinvigorates the character, or how they swell with confidence, or how their mind becomes clear and focused, and tell the player to regain up to 4 lost Stamina.
    This is at your perogative, and falls under "GM Fiat"
+ - You can storytell the situation away.
+Maybe the guards run away or something happens in the world to avoid the conflict.
+   You should get the player's consent because they've already indicated that they want to have fun by Dispensing Wrath.

 Here is what you can **not** do: you cannot tell them to flip with an advantage card just because you're the GM and you think it makes sense.

+If an advantage is to be had, the price must be paid, either by the GM or by the player.

 ### Disadvantages

-Let's say a character is in a dark cave at nighttime and no torches are lit.
+Let's say the party of adventurers is in a dark cave at nighttime and no torches are lit.
 A multi-winged bat creature swoops down at them, claws slashing.
-The player declares they're going to Defy Danger with DEX and dive out of the way.
+The first player declares they're going to dive out of the way (Defy Danger with DEX).
 Because of the set-up, it makes sense that this will be more difficult than if the character could clearly see the creature and the ground they're diving to.

- - You can use one point from the Bad Bank to create one level of disadvantage
+ - You can use 2 points from the *Bad Bank* to create one level of disadvantage

+Its important to not get into a situation using this that makes the game seem unfair.
+For example, if a second creature swooped down at the next party member and the *Bad Bank* was now empty, ask yourself how to make it fair when the second character dives out of the way, free of disadvantage.

 # Session 2 rules